-In all other months, dogs must have access to shelter shaded by trees, a roof, a tarp or tarp-like material for cover.
+In all other months, dogs must have access to a shelter shaded by trees, a roof, and a tarp, or tarp-like material for the cover.
 Outside enclosures must be at least 100 sq. ft. for dogs weighing under 80 lbs. or 150 sq. ft. for dogs weighing over 80 lbs.
 For each additional dog within an enclosure, 50 sq. ft. must be added.
-Enclosures must be constructed with chain link or similar material and must be tall enough to contain the animal.
+Enclosures must be constructed with chain links or similar material and must be tall enough to contain the animal.

 Trap-neuter-release program (tnr)

 The City's Animal Services Department operates a trap-neuter-release program for feral cats located within the City limits.
 If you are interested in having Animal Services assist in trapping and altering a feral cat on your property, please contact us at 864-582-1558.
 Altered cats will be dropped off at the same location in which they were trapped. *Please note funds and traps for this program are limited*